troglobit/sysklogd/README.md

 Main differences from the original sysklogd package are:

-- The separate `klogd` daemon is no longer part of the sysklogd project
+- The separate `klogd` daemon is no longer part of the sysklogd project, syslogd now natively supports logging kernel messages as well
 - *Major* command line changes to `syslogd`, for compatibilty with *BSD
-- Supports `include /etc/syslog.d/*.conf` directuve, see example .conf
+- Supports `include /etc/syslog.d/*.conf` directive, see example .conf
 - Built-in log-rotation support, with compression by default, useful for embedded systems.
-No need for cron and a separate log rotate daemon
+No need for cron and/or a separate log rotate daemon
 - Full [RFC3164][] and [RFC5424][] support from NetBSD and FreeBSD
 - Support for sending RFC3164 style remote syslog messages, including timestamp and hostname.
 Defaults to send w/o for compatibility